 Horse Carriage Driving Leads to a Forever Friendship

-I discovered there was something extra-special about Indy when I took her, her mother and brother for a carriage ride one summer night at Farmer’s Market.
+I discovered there was something extra-special about Indy when I took her, along with her mother and brother for a carriage ride one summer night at Farmer’s Market.
 Little did I know that one carriage ride would give me a special friend forever.

 Indy rode up with me and was so very happy and friendly, especially for a 13-year-old girl.
 As we rode along it became apparent that Indy had a mental disability because as she expressed herself her thoughts were rather jumbled.
 I asked Indy if she would like to try driving Shasta.
 “Yes, please!” she exclaimed gleefully, as I handed the lines over to her.